4/25/2025

 Will

-Well, there's, so this is Will, a few things.
-One, we do it, we always expect a seasonal outflow as you noted in Q1 just based on kind of activity.
-And customer activity we see in the fourth quarter.
-That said, we do also see a seasonal impact related to tax season at April 15th.
-So that carries into the second quarter.
-And then after that April 15th window has passed, we generally start to see poor customer deposits start to build and rebuild through the balance of the year.
-So there, while the first quarter clearly has a normal seasonal flow that carries into, I'd say, tax season, from there we expect to see again growth from a customer deposit perspective as both you get some rebuilding, but you also get client acquisition and expansion that goes on through the balance of the year.
+Well, there's – so this is Will.
+A few things.
+One, we do – we always expect a seasonal outflow, as you noted, in Q1 just based on kind of activity. and customer activity we see in the fourth quarter.
+That said, we do also see a seasonal impact related to tax season at April 15th, so that carries into the second quarter.
+And then after that April 15th window has passed, we generally start to see core customer deposits start to build and rebuild through the balance of the year.
+So while the first quarter clearly has a normal seasonal flow that carries into, I'd say, tax season, From there, we expect to see, again, growth from a customer deposit perspective as both you get some rebuilding, but you also get client acquisition and expansion that goes on through the balance of the year.

 speaker